 If you’re accused of taking a life, you’re facing some of the most serious penalties available in Alabama state law.
 Murder is a Class A Felony that carries life in prison or the death penalty.
 Most other homicide charges draw decades in prison, and law enforcement rarely treats homicide defendants kindly.

-If you’re accused of murder or manslaughter in Alabama, don’t say a single word to law enforcement until a violent crimes lawyer is by your side.
+If you’re accused of murder or manslaughter in Alabama, don’t say a single word to law enforcement until a murder defense attorney is by your side.

 Under Alabama state law, murder is the intentional taking of a life or causing a death through gross recklessness.
 You can also be charged with murder if you’re accused of causing a death while committing certain violent crimes, including arson that causes the death of a public safety official.
 The only exception is when the murder was committed in the heat of passion, which is most likely to be charged as manslaughter.